 - 1. Use will be consistent with the policies established for avoiding the undesirable effects under SGMA; - 2.
 Transitional water credits can be used only on landowner's properties within the GSA and cannot be transferred to other landowners, with the exception of transferring Tier 1 Transitional water credits to lease tenants to be used on other lands leased or owned by the lessee (see item #4). - 3.
-Transitional water credits will be allocated based on assessed acres and made available in 5-year increments, or 4 phases throughout the 20-year implementation period as follows: - 2020-2024 (2 af/acre/year) - 2025-2029 (1.5 af/acre/year) - 2030-2034 (1af/acre/year) - 2035-2039 (0.5 af/acre/year) - 4.
+Transitional water credits will be allocated based on assessed acres and made available in 5-year increments, or 4 phases throughout the 20-year implementation period as follows: - 2020-2024 (2 af/acre/year) - 2025-2029 (Allocation TBD after 2024 GSP revisions) - 2030-2034 (Allocation TBD after 2024 GSP revisions) - 2035-2039 (Allocation TBD after 2024 GSP revisions) - 4.
 A fee schedule for Transitional water allocations will be set annually by the Board.
 The fee schedule will consist of two tiers as follows: - Tier 1: first half of Transitional water allocated during 5-year block.
 Fee: \$90 per acre-foot (not including lift charges).
 Tier 1 Transitional water credits can be transferred to lease tenants to be used on other lands leased or owned by the lessee on an annual basis. - Tier 2: second half of Transitional water allocation used during the 5-year block.
 Fee: \$180 per acre-foot (not including lift charges).
 Priced at double the rate for Tier 1 Transitional water allocations.
-Tier 2 is non-transferable. - Water consumption beyond allocated Transitional water limit, will result in fines and reduced allocation in the next allocation period. - 5.
+Tier 2 is non-transferable. - 5.
 If a landowner has been determined to have consumed groundwater beyond the allowable limits, the landowner will be subject to enforcement, per Policy 8 of the GSA Rules and Regulations.